karentran28/Travel-Planner/README.md

 undoubtedly be useful once completed!

 ## *User Stories*
-- As a user, I want to be able to create or delete activities
+- As a user, I want to be able to create a new activity
-- As a user, I want to be able to add an activity to my list of activities
+- As a user, I want to be able to add an activity to my list of activities according to the day of the activity
 - As a user, I want to be able to select a day and view the list of activities for that day
-- As a user, I want to be able to update my activities (rename, change the date, change the time)
+- As a user, I want to be able to edit my activities (rename, change time, change cost)
-- As a user, I want to be able to view my list of expenses for the trip including a breakdown of the expenses into categories such as food, accommodations, flights etc.
-- As a user, I want to be able to add pictures of my trip to a collection of pictures